Video: Police chase deer through Sam’s Club

-CORONA, California (WJW) – A deer caused quite a stir in one California city.
+CORONA, Calif.
+(WJW) — A runaway deer caused quite a stir in one California city last week.

+The Corona Police Department said in an Instagram post that its dispatch center received several calls about a deer running around south Corona Thursday afternoon.

-The deer’s escapade included traversing yards, leaping over walls, and even taking a refreshing dip in a backyard pool before making an unexpected appearance at a Sam’s Club.
+The animal’s escapade included traversing yards, leaping over walls, and even taking a dip in a backyard pool before making an unexpected appearance at a Sam’s Club.

-Captivating footage captured by the department shows the deer’s sprint through the aisles, with police officers hot on its hooves, determined to bring the escapade to an end.
+Footage captured by the department shows the deer sprinting through the aisles, with police officers hot on its hooves, determined to bring the escapade to an end.

 Eventually, law enforcement officers managed to corral the elusive deer.